ghasemizade/jibres-flutter-app-v1/README.md

 - [x] and navigate to the intro pages according to the selected language.
 - [x] After introducing the application in the intro pages, navigate to the user's account login page which is done with webview.
 - [x] Instant check of internet connection, which will stop using the program as soon as the internet is interrupted.
+- [x] Implementing the design of the definitive Internet user interface that I did with Bottom Sheet.

 ### Copyright